Rufyo/hello-word/README.md

 Hi there!
 My name is Robert and I like Java.
-I'm a beginner programmer, and started few years ago.
+I'm a beginner programmer, and started few months ago.